calcom/cal.com/packages/embeds/embed-core/README.md

 - `elementOrSelector` -  Give it either a valid CSS selector or an HTMLElement instance directly

-- `calendarLink` - Cal Link that you want to embed e.g. john.
+- `calLink` - Cal Link that you want to embed e.g. john.
 Just give the username.
 No need to give the full URL <https://cal.com/john>.
 It makes it easy to configure the calendar host once and use as many links you want with just usernames

 `ui` - Configure UI for embed.
 Make it look part of your webpage.